Introduction

 Start with your highest-volume listing types first.
 Run the same 10 properties through two platforms side-by-side.
 The difference in accuracy and time savings will become obvious within a single afternoon.

 Choosing between platforms requires looking at more than marketing claims.
-The table below compares the current leaders based on speed, accuracy, pricing transparency, and integration depth.
+The table below compares the three main approaches based on key criteria.

 |---|